digitalinnovationone/womens-world-cup-2023/README.md

       "finish_reason": "stop",
       "message": {
         "role": "assistant",
-        "content": "OpenAI's mission is to ensure that artificial general intelligence benefits all of humanity."
+        "content": "OpenAI's mission is to ensure that AI benefits all of humanity."
       }
     }
   ],